This section of the site contains information on specific scams and rip-offs. Examples include:

 The Department for Business Innovation and Skills (BIS) investigates unregulated corporate schemes involving the sale of goods or commodities as investments.

-The Office of Fair Trading has the power to take action in other EU member states against a trader based in the EU who is harming the collective interests of consumers.
-Where a trader is based outside the EU, the OFT can seek assistance from overseas counterparts, through the auspices of the International Consumer Protection and Enforcement Network (ICPEN), to take action against dishonest traders in their jurisdiction who target UK consumers.
+The Competition and Markets Authority (CMA) and the Trading Standards board can take action in other EU member states against a trader based in the EU who is harming the collective interests of consumers.
+Where a trader is based outside the EU, the CMA and the Trading Standards board can seek assistance from overseas counterparts, through the auspices of the International Consumer Protection and Enforcement Network (ICPEN), to take action against dishonest traders in their jurisdiction who target UK consumers.

 There are a number of companies offering shares by telephone or via the internet from abroad (i.e. outside the UK regulated area).
 They are likely to tell potential investors that they have the opportunity to invest in shares in a company that is either about to be launched on a stock market or is already listed, but about to boom.
 The investor is given an idea of how much profit will be made within a few weeks.
 In fact, the shares are likely to be in a failing company or one that has never even traded.